mjohn218/NERDSS/README.md

 ### Benchmarking

-The details of benchmarking inputs and results can be found [here](./Benchmarking/README.md).
+The details of benchmarking inputs can be found [here](./Benchmarking/README.md).

 ### Limitations